Get Help Filing a Wrongful Death Action If a Loved One Was Killed

 The most tragic personal injury accidents caused by another’s negligence are those that result in the victim’s death.
 Family members are left to cope with the grief of the loss of their loved one and the financial stress of the loss of income they relied on to support themselves.

 If your family member was killed in an accident in New Mexico, you may be entitled to compensation from the at-fault party through the filing of a wrongful death action.
-While this will not bring your loved one back, it is a way to hold the negligent party accountable and compensate your family and you for the financial losses you have suffered.
+While this will not bring your loved one back, a wrongful death attorney can help hold the negligent party accountable and seek compensation for your family and you for the financial losses you have suffered.

 Common Types of Wrongful Death Accidents in Roswell